humid in 30 Seconds

 Conversation Starters

-"What is the most humid place you've visited?"
+"What's the most humid place you've ever visited?"

 Journal Prompts